Hutch Maiava: Playing career

-A Pt Chev Pirates junior, Maiva has played in the NRL for the Canterbury-Bankstown Bulldogs, and the Cronulla-Sutherland Sharks.
+A Pt Chev Pirates junior, Maiava has played in the NRL for the Canterbury-Bankstown Bulldogs, and the Cronulla-Sutherland Sharks.
 Maiva formerly played for Hull F.C. in the Super League but was released from his contract early due to gross misconduct.

-Maiva was named in the Samoa training squad for the 2008 Rugby League World Cup.
+Maiava was named in the Samoa training squad for the 2008 Rugby League World Cup.
 Maiava later played for NSW Sydney Shield side the Blacktown Workers Sea Eagles.